Waheed Oseni

 Waheed Akanni Oseni (born 17 January 1988) is a Nigerian footballer who plays as a centre back or defensive midfielder.

 Club career

 He started his career in Nigeria, at Sunshine Stars and in 2006 moved to Beitar Jerusalem.
-In January 2008 he transferred to Apollon Limassol, where he signed a contract for an initial of 6 months with an option to extend it for 3 years.
-Apollon exercised the option and extended his contract until 30 June 2012.
+In January 2008 he transferred to Apollon Limassol, where he signed a contract for an initial of 6 months, extended to three years to 30 June 2012.
 He then moved to Saudi Professional League club Al-Taawon.